pdfforge/translatable/readme.md

 }
 ```

+#### Special attributes

+To improve the quality of the translations or use certain features, you can annotate the properties with a few attributes:

+* TranslatorComment
+* Context
+* Translation

+`TranslatorComment` can be used on properties and enum fields and allows yo to specify a comment for the translator.
+You could explain the restrictions of the message (i.e. small space) or how to interpret the message.

+`Context` allows the disambiguation of identical msgids on properties and enum fields.
+This can be helpful if there are (usually short) messages that can be translated in different ways.
+A very common case are buttons like "Previous" and "Next".
+In some language, their translation depends on the context.
+In German, when navigate to the next message, you would translate it with "Nächste" (the word depends on the gender).
+If it is a button in a wizard, the next page would usually be translated with "Weiter".

+`Translation` can only be used on enum fields and declares the translation of a value, as there is not other way to store it.
+You need to have the `Translatable` attribute on the enum itself.

 ### Export

 Exporting content is pretty easy.
 You run the export application and specify the pot file to create (with the argument `--outputfile` and a list of assemblies to scan).